Jirtdan

 In fact, the first Azeri animated film was 1935's "Misfortune of Abbas", but when WW2 broke out all animated productions at the studio ceased.
 "Jirtdan" was the first animated film to be made in the republic after an animation workshop at Azerbaijanfilm was once again opened in 1965.

 It survived as a single 35mm positive.
-In 2022, its restoration was financed by Kino Klassika, after which it was scanned and restored in 4K by Fixafilm in Warsaw, with colour grading supervised by Elchin Hami Akhundovthe (the film's assistant art director).
+In 2022, its restoration was financed by Kino Klassika, after which it was scanned and restored in 4K by Fixafilm in Warsaw, with colour grading supervised by Elchin Hami Akhundov (the film's assistant art director).

 DISCUSSION